Dashboard Controls

 User Activity

-Displays the current number of active users versus idle users across your database infrastructure:- Active Users: Users currently executing queries or maintaining active sessions
+Displays the current number of active versus inactive users across your database infrastructure:- Active Users: Users currently executing queries or maintaining active sessions

-- Idle Users: Users connected but not performing any significant activity
+- Inactive Users: Users connected but not performing any significant activity

 This metric shows the total number of active database clients.
 A client refers to an application or user connection to the database.
 Why track this:- Understand connection patterns throughout the day